sderosiaux/react-stack-step-by-step/README.md

 There is no error, not because the code is already perfect, but because, by default : *All rules are disabled by default*.

-But there are a tons of rules, let's see how to extends some existing default.
-We are not the first people to want to use it right ?
+But there are a tons of rules, let's see how to extend some existing defaults.
+We are not the first person who want to use it right ?

 ## Extends some default ESLint configuration